guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/CI/GitHub Actions.md

 >  build:
 >    runs-on: ubuntu-22.04 # runner
 >```
+>hosted runners start in a fresh new compute environment on each workflow run.

+GitHub Actions provider 3 different platforms for Jobs and workflows, Ubuntu linux, macOS, and Windows.

+self-hosted runners lets you configure your job's compute environment to your specifications.  deploy and manage by the user. offers more control over the compute environment where the jobs run.

+it can be associated with a single repository, organizaion or an enterprise.
+Runners added at the organization and enterprie ;evel can be used in mujltipe repositories. and simplify the management of multiple runners.

+jobs; build; runson: sel-hosted

+>[!example] self-hosted runner
+>```yaml
+>on:
+>  build:
+>    runs-on: self-hosted
+>```
+>Different labels can be used to identify different runners. <strong style="color: white">Example:</strong> redhat-linux.

+any hardware can be used as long as the operating system is compatible with the runner application.
+Servers in an on-premises data server can be used.

+only use self-hosed runner with private repositories.
+Malicious code can persiste across workflow runs

 ###### <span style="color:#98971a">Steps</span>

 A <span style="color:#98971a">Step</span> is a <strong style="color: #d79921">task comprising one or more shell commands</strong> or actions (predefined scripts that perform a certain task).